deggis/ca-tharsis/README.md

 Note: Conditional Access policy editor uses terms like "assignment", "conditions", "target resources".
 These refer to the same thing: if a sign-in event matches what's configured in the policy, it will be applied.
 If not, the policy is not effective and does not contribute any additional controls to that sign-in event.

-It's an if-then engine. ca-tharsis needs to massage the definition a bit before we can express the conditions as if-then rules (logical implications) with cpmpy.
+CA policy set is a list of if-then rules. ca-tharsis needs to massage the definitions a bit before we can express the conditions as `cpmpy` if-then rules (logical implications).

 ## Step 1: Minimize the need for variables